Digital Escape Rooms in your Classroom

-1. What’s your lesson try to measure: mastery, or performance?
+1. What is your lesson trying to measure: mastery or performance?

 Essentially, your answer will determine whether or not you display the teacher dashboard at the front of the room.

-By choosing to show this off, students can self-monitor their progress and accuracy throughout the escape, forcing them to go back and complete to achieve mastery in the lesson.
-If you’re not wanting to display it, it’s pretty likely you’re using the escape room as a kind of formal assessment on student performance.
+By choosing to display this, students can self-monitor their progress and accuracy throughout the escape, forcing them to go back and complete to achieve mastery in the lesson.
+If you do not want to display it, it’s pretty likely you’re using the escape room as a kind of formal assessment of student performance.

 2. How much pressure do you want your digital escape rooms to have?